 So what exactly is tongues?
 Is it true that those who are speaking in tongues are speaking the language of angels?
 No, it’s not.
 You get that foolish notion from the apostle Paul (1 Cor.
 13:1).
 Paul also said humans would judge the angels (1 Cor.
 6:3) because Paul’s ego was out of control.
 He wanted to judge the angels, co-reign with Christ (2 Tim.
 2:12), and have all believers look up to him as the ultimate spiritual role model (1 Cor.
 11:1).
 You aren’t going to get much truth from Paul.

 When people speak in tongues, they’re simply speaking another language of earth.
 If a man who only speaks English suddenly starts saying a bunch of stuff in Swahili, that’s speaking in tongues.
 Now if the English speaker doesn’t know a word of Swahili, will he recognize what language he is speaking?
 Not at all, and this leaves room for him to jump to the absurd conclusion that he’s speaking some mystical spiritual language.
 But no, spirits do not have vocal cords, nor do they need to communicate using verbal words.
 The way humans talk to each other in this world is strictly an earthsuit thing.
 When you talk to God, you talk to Him with your soul, and your soul’s language isn’t something you could articulate even if you wanted to.
 The best you can do is try to translate some of what your soul is saying into a verbal language—that’s what you’re doing when you pray out loud with other Christians.
 But whenever you translate spiritual thoughts into verbal words, a lot is left out.
-Your soul’s language is so much more efficient and complex than those noises you make with your vocal cords that you simply can’t accurately translate it (see Communing with God: The Language of Your Soul).
+Your soul’s language is so much more efficient and complex than those noises you make with your vocal cords that you simply can’t accurately translate it.

 Putting soul thoughts into words is like taking a book that was written using a vocabulary of 5,000 words and translating it into a language that only has 50 words.
 You simply aren’t going to capture the richness and depth of the original writing because the second language is so much more limited than the first.
 Once you understand how vastly different spiritual and verbal languages are, you realize why it is so absurd for Christians to claim that they are uttering spiritual languages when they stand around making a bunch of meaningless noise.